katahiromz/WinHier/README.txt

     - Fixed a bug that caused abnormal termination when searching for a specific string.
 - 2025-02-12 ver.2.5
     - Finding text is now case-insensitive.
+- 2025-XX-YY ver.2.6
+    - Officially supported Windows 11.
+    - Able to get message outputs from the other process.

 ## Contact Us